noodlapp/noodl-docs/docs/guides/deploy/embedding.md

 The micro frontend approach allows for greater flexibility and scalability in frontend development, as each micro frontend can be developed and deployed independently, and can be composed to create the overall frontend application.
 This approach also allows for different teams to work on different parts of the front-end application, using different technologies.

-If you are interested in hearing more, [contact us](https://www.noodl.net/community).
+If you are interested in hearing more, [reach out to us in the community](https://www.noodl.net/community).